 is finding your hair thinning around the crown area

 across the top of the head, often with a drop in the overall volume of the hair.

 Whilst including hair-friendly vitamins and minerals in your diet, as mentioned above, can improve the condition of your hair, hereditary hair loss cannot be treated through your diet.
 It would also be wise to change up your hairstyle and ensure it is not worn too tight, in case that is contributing to hair breakage which may make your hair appear thinner.

-courses can include one or both of the only two medically-proven hair loss products shown to treat Male Pattern Baldness.
-These treatments can help to prevent and reverse the signs of male hair loss, including thinning hair, and are best used as part of a comprehensive hair loss treatment programme designed for your particular stage of shedding.
+courses can include one or both of the only two medically-proven topical or oral hair loss products shown to treat Male Pattern Baldness.
+These treatments can help to prevent and reverse the signs of male hair loss, including thinning hair, and are best used as part of a comprehensive programme designed for your particular stage of shedding.

 who can properly assess you and take you through the most effective treatment options and provide hair loss advice on how best to regrow your hair.